-- Power Factor (PF) Power factor is the relationship (phase) of current and voltage in AC electrical distribution systems.
+- Power Control System- systems or devices which electronically limit or control steady state currents to a programmable limit and certified under UL 1741 CRD for Power Control Systems (PCS) by a nationally recognized testing laboratory - Power Factor (PF) Power factor is the relationship (phase) of current and voltage in AC electrical distribution systems.
 Under ideal conditions current and voltage are "in phase" and the Power Factor is "100%." - Potential Transformer (PT) or Voltage Transformer (VT) A transformer designed to present a negligible load to the supply being measured and have an accurate voltage ratio and phase relationship to enable precise secondary connected metering. - Point of Common Coupling (PCC) The point where EPS service connects with the DER or a Customer Microgrid.
 This is usually called the Point of Interconnection (POI) when involving multiple DER or a Microgrid that uses mixed ownership (includes EPS assets).
-(Adapted from IEEE Std 1547TM-2018.)
+(Adapted from IEEE Std 1547^{m-2018}.)

 - Point of Connection (PoC) The point where the DER is connected to the Electric Power System.
 (Excerpted from IEEE Std 1547TM-2018.) - Point of Interconnection (POI) Point where the Customer system Interconnects with the Grid.
 It is the demarcation point between Customer owned equipment and EPS equipment.
-Typically, the same as the PCC. - Power Delivery System See EPS definition. - Power Export Limit The maximum power level that can be safely and reliably exported to the Grid at a given time and particular Grid condition. - Protective Relays A relay device designed to trip a circuit breaker when a fault is detected - Public Energy Policy Program (PEPP) Office of the Department of Economic Development and Commerce that oversees developing and promulgating the energy public policy of the Government of Puerto Rico, by virtue of Act No. 141 of July 11, 2018, also known as the Department of Economic Development and Commerce Reorganization Plan Implementation Act of 2018. - PV Photovoltaic system, used to convert light energy into DC power.
+Typically, the same as the PCC. - Power Delivery System See EPS definition. - Power Export Limit The maximum power level that can be safely and reliably exported to the Grid at a given time and particular Grid condition. - Protective Relays A relay device designed to trip a circuit breaker when a fault is detected - Dublic Energy Policy Program (PEPP) Office of the Department of Economic Development and Commerce that oversees developing and promulgating the energy public policy of the Government of Puerto Rico, by virtue of Act No. 141 of July 11, 2018, also known as the Department of Economic Development and Commerce Reorganization Plan Implementation Act of 2018. - PV Photovoltaic system, used to convert light energy into DC power.